About

-Cafe Mortel is a creative studio and production company reimagining funerals and memorial experiences through art, design, and ceremony.
-Founded in 2021 by Ruby Cohen Love, the studio challenges traditional narratives around mortality — transforming funerals into curated cultural expressions that honour individuality and inspire intentional living.
+Conceived in 2021 and launched as a studio in 2024 by Ruby Cohen Love, Cafe Mortel challenges traditional narratives around mortality, transforming funerals into curated cultural expressions that honour individuality and inspire intentional living.

-Through art direction, philosophy, and thoughtful design, we explore how death awareness can inspire creative ways of honouring life — embracing grief while celebrating the people and stories that shape us.
+Through art direction, philosophy and thoughtful design, we explore how death awareness can inspire creative ways of honouring life.
+Embracing grief while celebrating the people and stories that shape us.

 Cafe Mortel is about death, but it is for the living.

-By treating one’s deathstyle with the same care and intentionality as lifestyle, we encourage reflection on legacy, values, and the art of living well.
+We believe facing death reveals profound meaning and transforms how we live.
+By treating one's deathstyle with the same intentionality as lifestyle, we encourage reflection on legacy, values and the art of living well.

 Q&A